Judge finds Voting Rights Act violation in North Dakota redistricting for two tribes

 In his ruling, Welte said the plan approved by the state Legislature to redraw voting districts in accordance with the latest census data “prevents Native American voters from having an equal opportunity to elect candidates of their choice” – a violation of the landmark civil rights law.

-Welte gave the Republican-controlled Legislature until Dec.
+Welte gave the Republican-controlled Legislature and the secretary of state until Dec.
 22 “to adopt a plan to remedy the violation.”

-The Turtle Mountain Band of Chippewa Indians and the Spirit Lake Tribe alleged the 2021 redistricting map “packs” Turtle Mountain tribal members into one House district and leaves Spirit Lake out of a majority-Native district.
+The Turtle Mountain Band of Chippewa Indians and the Spirit Lake Tribe alleged the 2021 redistricting map “simultaneously packs Turtle Mountain Band of Chippewa Indians members into one house district, and cracks Spirit Lake Tribe members out of any majority Native house district.”

 North Dakota Republican Secretary of State Michael Howe, who is named in the lawsuit, did not immediately comment on the ruling.
 He said he was still processing documents sent to his office and planned to meet with attorneys on Friday afternoon.

-Lawmakers involved in redistricting cited 2020 census data meeting population requirements of the Voting Rights Act for creating the two subdistricts.

 North Dakota has 47 legislative districts, each with one senator and two representatives.
 Republicans control the House of Representatives 82-12, and the Senate 43-4.
-At least two lawmakers, both House Democrats, are members of tribes sharing geography with North Dakota.
+At least two lawmakers, both House Democrats, are members of tribes.

 A three-judge panel earlier this month dismissed another federal lawsuit that targeted the redistricting, brought by two local Republican Party officials who challenged new House subdistricts comprising tribal nations as unconstitutional “racial gerrymandering.”